ivantolic/cryptography_project/README.md

 This application is a student prototype and is designed for local testing.

 Limitations:

-- no offline messages
+* no offline messages
-- both users must be online at the same time
+* both users must be online at the same time
-- session keys are stored only in memory
+* session keys are stored only in memory
-- after restart, users must perform key exchange again
+* after restart, users must perform key exchange again
+* uses a self-signed TLS certificate for local testing
-- no certificates or public key infrastructure
+* no full public key infrastructure for user identity
-- fingerprint verification is manual
+* fingerprint verification is manual
-- no multi-factor authentication
+* no multi-factor authentication
-- no password reset or account lockout
+* no password reset or account lockout
+* no password strength rules
+* does not protect against a compromised client device
-- designed for local testing on `127.0.0.1`
+* designed for local testing on `127.0.0.1`

 ---